Kyle Farmer

-James Kyle Farmer (born August 17, 1990) is an American professional baseball infielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Cincinnati Reds, Minnesota Twins, and Colorado Rockies.
-He made his MLB debut in 2017 with the Dodgers.
+James Kyle Farmer (born August 17, 1990) is an American professional baseball infielder for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Dodgers, Cincinnati Reds, Minnesota Twins, and Colorado Rockies.
+The Dodgers selected him in the 2013 MLB draft, and he made his MLB debut with them in 2017.

 Amateur career

-Farmer graduated from the Marist School in Atlanta, Georgia, where he played baseball and football.
-While at Marist, Farmer appeared in the film The Blind Side (2009), playing a high school quarterback.
+Farmer graduated from the Marist School in Atlanta, Georgia, where he played high school baseball and football.
+While at Marist, Farmer appeared in the film The Blind Side (2009) as a high school quarterback.

-During his college baseball career at the University of Georgia (UGA), Farmer played shortstop, hitting for a .308 batting average and recording a .968 fielding percentage, a UGA Baseball team record at the shortstop position.
+During his college baseball career at the University of Georgia, Farmer played shortstop, hitting for a .308 batting average and recording a .968 fielding percentage, a Bulldogs team record for a shortstop.
 In 2011, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
-Farmer was originally drafted by the New York Yankees in the 35th round of the 2012 Major League Baseball draft, but did not sign.
-He was then drafted by the Los Angeles Dodgers in the 8th round (244th overall pick) of the 2013 Major League Baseball draft and signed a contract with the team.
+The New York Yankees selected him in the 35th round of the 2012 Major League Baseball (MLB) draft, but he did not sign.
+He was then drafted by the Los Angeles Dodgers in the 8th round (244th overall pick) of the 2013 MLB draft, and he signed with the team.